Emekaborisama/courses-python-for-data-science/chapter1.md

 xp: 100
 ```

 Apparently, creating dataframe is your first step in almost anything that you want to do when it comes to data munging in Python.
-Sometimes, you will want to start from scratch, but you can also convert other data structures, such as lists or Numpy arrays, to Pandas DataFrames.
+Sometimes you will want to start from scratch but you can also convert other data structures, such as lists or Numpy arrays to Pandas DataFrames.

 `@instructions`
 In this session you will create a pandas dataframe using Numpy arrays ```nparray```.